-- Opportunities for increased residential densities; - Establishing a mix of compatible activities which can promote economic growth; - Reduced distances between residential and commercial uses; - Placing more people within easy walking distance of services; - Supporting pedestrian and bicycle-friendly environments; and - Opportunities for greater intensity, form and heights of development providing high quality design outcomes.
+- · Opportunities for increased residential densities; - Establishing a mix of compatible activities which can promote economic growth; - Reduced distances between residential and commercial uses: - Placing more people within easy walking distance of services; - Supporting pedestrian and bicycle-friendly environments; and - Opportunities for greater intensity, form and heights of development providing high quality design outcomes.

 Council understands that development has a variable nature and there is no strict formula to the creation of a good design.
 This has led to the preparation of this guide which is a tool to assist in achieving good design within the BMU zone.
-This design guide can be applied to both permitted activities and applications for resource consent that may breach district plan rules.
 Key design elements addressed in this Design Guide are:

-- 01 Create a positive street edge and a sense of place
+- O1 Create a positive street edge and a sense of place

 - 02 Building facade treatment

 - 03 Building height and roof form

 - 04 Signage

 - 05 Open space provision and boundary interfaces

 - 06 Accessibility

 - 07 Parking areas

 - 08 Waste and service areas

 - 09 Private and safe environments

 - 10 Building materials and lighting

 - 11 Environmental Sustainability

 - 12 Landscape materials and planting